 - 1. Coordinate referral process with the LEA. - 2.
-Conduct IEP meeting to delineate services after hospital/homebound eligibility has been determined. - 3.
-Provide the homebound teacher with the student's IEP. - Encourage communication between classroom teachers and homebound teacher, including making appointments, supporting instruction, facilitating the exchange of assignments and materials between the teachers as needed, and assist in coordinating FSA, EOC, and FSAA testing. - 5.
-If the student is eligible for the FSAA, work with the homebound teacher to provide the appropriate evidence. - 6.
-Encourage school staff members to be actively engaged with the student/parents receiving homebound services (i.e., PTO meetings, school newsletters). - 7.
-Conduct IEP meeting to return the student to school-based services when hospital/homebound services are no longer required. - 8.
-Immediately contact the ESE Program Specialist and LEA if concerns arise. - 9.
-Participate in the hospital/homebound student's school reintegration process, if applicable.
+Conduct IEP meeting to delineate services after hospital homebound eligibility has been determined. - 3.
+Provide the homebound teacher with the student's IEP. - 4.
+Encourage communication between classroom teachers and homebound teacher, including making appointments, supporting instruction, facilitating the exchange of assignments and materials between the teachers as needed, and assist in coordinating FSA, EOC, and FSAA testing. - 5.
+Ensure testing coordinator is including student on any district-wide and state-wide tests.

+- 6. Encourage school staff members to be actively engaged with the student/parents receiving homebound services (i.e., PTO meetings, school newsletters). - 7.
+Conduct IEP meeting to return the student to school-based services when hospital homebound services are no longer required. - 8.
+Immediately contact the ESE Hospital Homebound Program Specialist and LEA if concerns arise. - 9.
+Participate in the hospital homebound student's school reintegration process, if applicable.